 Early Foundations of Natural History

-The collections feature a significant number of 16th- and 17th-century volumes, which laid a foundation for an explosion of interest in scientific classification for plants and animals was on the rise.
-In the eighteenth century, Buffon and Linnaeus devoted themselves to immense projects of classification which had an enduring impact on the field.
+The important volumes below laid a foundation for an explosion of interest in scientific classification for plants and animals.
+Building on these works, in the eighteenth century, Buffon and Linnaeus devoted themselves to immense classification projects which had an enduring impact on the field.

 The collections feature countless beautiful works of plant-related artwork, from early illustrated herbals to contemporary botanical illustration.
 An herbal is defined by the Oxford English Dictionary as a book containing the names and descriptions of herbs or of plants in general, with their properties and virtues.
 Though utilitarian in purpose, herbals are often noted for the beauty of their illustrations, and thus many are included in the McIlhenny Collection.
 After the early modern era, botanical illustration emerged out of this herbal tradition.
 A collection highlight is the twentieth-century work of talented botanical illustrator Margaret Stones documenting the flora of Louisiana (pictured below).
 The following list offers a few special examples of the diversity within this category.